abhishekkanojia/missing-i18n-highlighter/README.md

 # Missing::I18n::Highlighter

 Missing::I18n::Highlighter highlights missing translations on page with color provided as parameter.
-Default color is `#ffa500` which is `orange`.
-It also shows a popup over the translation missing element which can be disabled as described in options below.
+Default color is `#729adb` which is `sky blue`.
+It also shows a popup over the translation missing.

 ## Preview
 Here is how it highlights page with missing translation: